m-wilkosz/discord-bot-base/README.md

 * [Liquibase](https://github.com/liquibase/liquibase) is used to manage changes to the database

 ## Documentation
-A detailed documentation of the pure form of Abstracto including the terminology and commands in HTML form is available [here](https://sheldan.github.io/abstracto-docs/current).
-The PDF is available [here](https://sheldan.github.io/abstracto-docs/current/documentation.pdf)
+A detailed documentation of the pure form of Abstracto including the terminology and commands in PDF form is available [here](https://drive.google.com/file/d/18bFhg5__bVBZXOItJb8m3uxN_kTalHpk/view).
-If you want to view the documentation to an earlier released version you need to append the desired version to the URL.
-The current version will be available aforementioned URL, but it is not right now, because Abstracto has not been released yet.

 ## Issues
 If you find any issue, feel free to create a GitHub issue.